rackerlabs/rackspace-how-to/content/rackspace-email/renamed-email-address-configuration-for-outlook-2016-on-mac.md

 You have now successfully configured Outlook 2016 to connect to the renamed email address.

-Warning: If you notice items missing in the new Outlook account, you should import the data from the old profile.
+**Note:** If you notice items missing in the new Outlook account, import the data from the old profile.
 See [Migrate from a POP server to Rackspace Email IMAP](/how-to/migrating-from-a-pop-server-to-rackspace-email-imap-using-outlook-2011-mac/).